 Note that a monopoly does not have a supply curve because it sets the supply according to the demand.
 In most markets, the market price is determined by the intersection of the demand curve and supply curve.
 However, for a monopoly, the market price is not set by the intersection of the demand and supply curves, for the monopolist decides what the supply will be — the monopolist sets the price at which its profits are maximized, which will then determine what the supply will be.

-To summarize, the monopolist finds the profit maximizing output by finding that quantity where marginal revenue equals marginal cost, then projects that quantity on to the market demand curve to determine what market price corresponds to that quantity.
-The monopolist's economic profit is then equal to the average revenue minus the average total cost (ATC) multiplied by the number of units sold or, alternatively, profit equals revenue times quantity minus ATC times quantity.
+To summarize, the monopolist finds the profit maximizing output by finding that quantity where marginal revenue = marginal cost, then projects that quantity on to the market demand curve to determine what market price corresponds to that quantity.
+The monopolist's economic profit is then equal to the average revenue minus the ATC (ATC) multiplied by the number of units sold:

 = Total Revenue - Total Cost

-This analysis refutes 2 common misconceptions about monopoly pricing: that the monopolist charges the highest prices possible and that it seeks a maximum per unit profit.
+This analysis refutes 2 common misconceptions about monopoly pricing: that the monopolist charges the highest price possible and that it seeks a maximum per unit profit.
 Obviously, the above analysis demonstrates that monopolies do not charge the highest prices because it doesn't yield the maximum profit.
-After all, the highest price could be charged only if the monopolist produced one unit of output.
-Obviously, it could never cover its fixed costs by producing only 1 unit of output, so it is not going to charge the highest price possible.
+After all, the highest price could be charged only if the monopolist produced 1 unit of output.
+Obviously, it could never cover its fixed costs by producing only 1 unit of output, so it will not charge the highest price possible.

-Since profit maximization is the goal, profits can always be increased as long as marginal revenue is greater the marginal cost.
+Since profit maximization is the goal, profits can always be increased as long as marginal revenue exceeds marginal cost.
 Hence, the monopolist has no interest in maximizing per unit profit, since this does not yield the greatest profit.

 How a Monopolist Minimizes Losses

-It is possible that a monopolist can actually lose money if the average total cost is greater than the price that people are willing to pay for any quantity of output.
+It is possible that a monopolist can actually lose money if ATC exceeds the price that people are willing to pay for any quantity of output.
 Losses can be caused by a change in consumer tastes or by changes in the cost of inputs.
 However, if the monopolist cannot make a profit, then it will shutdown the firm so it can put the resources to better uses.
 A monopolist will only produce in the short run to minimize losses if it perceives that market conditions will change or that it will be able to earn a profit in the future.

-In this case, the monopolist will still produce the quantity were marginal revenue equals marginal cost because that is the quantity that corresponds to the market price that will minimize its losses.
+In this case, the monopolist will still produce the quantity where marginal revenue equals marginal cost because that quantity corresponds to the market price that will minimize its losses.
 Its losses will then be equal to:

-Monopoly Loss = (Average Total Cost – Price) × Quantity
+Monopoly Loss = (ATC − Price) × Quantity